-If you buy commercial software from Cloud Marketplace, such as a VM with software installed, a Kubernetes app, or a managed service, you are charged for the software and for the Google Cloud resources that you use.
+If you buy commercial software from Cloud Marketplace, such as a virtual machine (VM) with software installed, a Kubernetes app, or a software as a service (SaaS) product, you're charged for the software and for the Google Cloud resources that you use.
 The software usage fees appear as separate items in the Cloud Billing reports and exported Cloud Billing data from BigQuery.
 Sometimes the charges are linked to one of your projects, and other times they're only linked to your Cloud Billing account.

-This page describes the factors that affect how you are billed for the software you get from Cloud Marketplace.
+This page describes the factors that affect how you are billed for the software you purchase from Cloud Marketplace.
 For steps to manage billing or cancel a subscription, see Managing billing for Cloud Marketplace.

-If you are working with a vendor for discounted pricing, they can create a private offer that lets you purchase the product at a discount.
+If you're working with a vendor for discounted pricing, they can create a private offer that lets you purchase the product at a discount.
 The discounted price then applies to the pricing plans described in this section.

-The types of plans for virtual machines include:
+The types of plans for VM products include:

 A flat hourly rate, billed monthly.

 Usage fees, based on the resources in your deployment, such as the number of vCPUs, the amount of memory, or the number of GPUs in your deployment.

 Bring your own license (BYOL).
-When you deploy the solution, you sign up for a license on the vendor's website, and the vendor bills you directly.
+When you deploy the product, you sign up for a license on the vendor's website, and the vendor bills you directly.
 Google bills you for the infrastructure separately.